Waldorf education: Curriculum

-Though Waldorf schools are autonomous institutions not required to follow a prescribed curriculum (beyond what is required by local governments) there are widely agreed upon guidelines for the Waldorf curriculum.
+Though Waldorf schools are autonomous institutions not required to follow a prescribed curriculum (beyond what is required by law in a given jurisdiction) there are widely agreed upon guidelines for the Waldorf curriculum.

 Main academic subjects are introduced through two-hour morning lesson blocks that last for several weeks.
 These blocks are horizontally integrated at each grade level in that the topic of the block will be infused into many classroom activities and vertically integrated in that each subject will be revisited with increasing complexity as students develop their skills, reasoning capacities and individual sense of self.
 This has been described as a spiral curriculum.

 Many subjects and skills not considered core parts of mainstream schools, such as art, music, gardening, and mythology, are central to Waldorf education.
 Students learn a variety of fine and practical arts.
 Elementary students paint, draw, sculpt, knit, weave, and crochet.
 Older students build on these experiences and learn new skills such as pattern-making and sewing, wood and stone carving, metal work, book-binding, and doll or puppet making.

 Music instruction begins with singing in early childhood and continuing through high school.
 Pupils also usually learn to play pentatonic flutes, recorders and/or lyres in early elementary grades.
 Around age 9, diatonic recorders and orchestral instruments are introduced.

 Certain subjects are largely unique to the Waldorf schools.
 Foremost among these is eurythmy, a movement art usually accompanying spoken texts or music which includes elements of drama and dance.
 Although found in other educational contexts, cooking, farming, and environmental and outdoor education are centrally incorporated into Waldorf curriculum.
 Other differences include: non-competitive games and free play in younger years as opposed to athletics instruction; instruction in two foreign languages from the beginning of elementary school; and an experiential-phenomenological approach to science.
 In this method, students observe and depict scientific concepts in their own words and drawings rather than encountering the ideas first through a textbook.